Tensor network trial states for chiral topological phases in two dimensions and a no-go theorem in any dimension: Chern-band example: explicit form

-\subsection{Chern-band example: explicit form}
+\section{Chern-band example: explicit form}

-In the main text, we sketch the construction of a Gaussian TNS which corresponds to a filled band with Chern number $1$.
+In Section \ref{sec:tns}, we sketch the construction of a Gaussian TNS which corresponds to a filled band with Chern number $1$.
 Here we give a few more details about this state.
 We start with a BCS state of the form $(\ref{eq:sup_Gaussian})$, with $P=4$ Grassmann variables (equivalently, one could write this state with $P=2$ {\it complex} Grassmann variables).
 The matrices $A$, $B$ and $\kappa$ are chosen such that:

 Here, $\lambda \in \mathbb{R}$, and $\kappa_1$, $\kappa_2 \in \mathbb{C}$ are free parameters.
 In momentum space, this state takes the form

 where the function $g_{{\bf k}}$ is the following propagator in the auxiliary theory of the Grassmann variables: